 “Grid energy”, for the purposes of tracking grid energy into the battery parameters in subsection (c)(4)(D), means all energy into the battery while connected to grid power (e.g., plugged-in).
 Grid energy into the battery shall not include electrical losses between the grid and the battery (e.g., from on-board charger inefficiency) or energy directly used by the vehicle without first going into the battery (e.g., electricity utilized directly from before or after the on-board charger to power on-vehicle devices for cabin conditioning, charging control, etc.).
 For the purposes of tracking the alternating current power into the vehicle or on-board charger from off-board charging parameter in subsection (c)(4)(D), “grid energy” means all energy supplied to the on-board charger.

-“Propulsion-related part” means any original equipment system, component, or part that is used on a zero emission vehicle to refuel or recharge the vehicle, store fuel or energy for the vehicle, propel the vehicle, or recover or recoup vehicle kinetic energy, including components used to control, manage, or thermally manage such propulsion components.
-These include vehicle high voltage batteries, drive motors, inverters, converters, on-board charging system components, fuel cell stack components, refueling and fuel tank components, fuel cell air and fuel delivery components, regenerative braking system components, and the power electronics, electronic control units, and thermal management systems of such components and systems.
+“Propulsion-related part” means any original equipment system, component, or part whose failure will directly impede the ability on a zero emission vehicle to refuel or recharge the vehicle, store fuel or energy for the vehicle, propel the vehicle, including delivering torque to the wheel and tire assembly excluding the wheel and tire assembly itself, or recover or recoup vehicle kinetic energy, including components used to control, manage, or thermally manage such propulsion components.
+These include vehicle high voltage batteries, drive motors, wheel motors, inverters, converters, on-board charging system components, fuel cell stack components, refueling and fuel tank components, fuel cell air and fuel delivery components, regenerative braking system components, and the power electronics, electronic control units, and thermal management systems of such components and systems providing propulsion, thermal management, recharging and energy storage, conversion, and related diagnosis within the vehicle.
+Advanced driver assistance systems and safety-related components and systems are not considered “propulsion-related parts” for the purpose of this regulation.

 “Propulsion system active” is the state where the powertrain (e.g., electric machine) is enabled by the driver (e.g., after the power button is pushed for some vehicles, remote activation to precondition the cabin) such that the vehicle is ready to be used (e.g., vehicle is ready to be driven, ready to be shifted from “park” to “drive”, heating, ventilation, and air conditioning (HVAC) turned on to condition cabin prior to driving).
 For purposes of this definition, “the state where the powertrain is enabled” does not include activations that are not driver-initiated (e.g., conditions where portions of the vehicle system wake up to perform off-board charging).